-- 1) Following a recommendation by the IUG in February 2018, the time for the execution of ToO observations will be increased from 2 to 3 Ms. This is allocated for long-term planning before the start of the AO.
-If justified on the basis of scientific merit, more time may be allocated to ToO observations. - 2) Usually an amount of carry-over time into this AO will develop, due to new ToOs or scheduling conflicts in the previous AO.
+- Following a recommendation by the INTEGRAL Users Group (IUG), the time allocated for the execution of ToO observations for long-term planning before the start of the AO is 3 Ms. If justified on the basis of scientific merit, more time may be allocated to ToO observations during the AO. - 2) Usually an amount of carry-over time into this AO will develop, due to new ToOs or scheduling conflicts in the previous AO.
 This decreases the amount of observing time to be allocated for new proposals. - 3) An amount of 25% of the open time is reserved for scientists from the Russian Federation in return for their provision of the launcher.
-The Time Allocation Committee (TAC) will award the guaranteed return on the same basis of scientific merit with all other proposals. - 4) The TAC had accepted 4 new 'multi-year' proposals in AO-15.
-These proposals cover observations for both the AO-15 cycle (7.3 Ms) and this, AO-16, cycle (up to 8.5 Ms).
+The Time Allocation Committee (TAC) will award the guaranteed return on the same basis of scientific merit with all other proposals. - 4) The TAC had accepted 1 new 'multi-year' proposal in AO-17.
+This proposal covers observations for both the AO-17 cycle (2 Ms) and this, AO-17, cycle (2 Ms).